wrahool/wrahool.github.io/_pages/about.md

 I have a Bachelor of Engineering degree in Computer Science and a Master of Science degree in Mathematics from [BITS Pilani](https://www.bits-pilani.ac.in/), India, and a Master of Arts degree in Communication from the University of Pennsylvania.

 I make up for not being very physically active by watching sports.
 I follow [Formula 1](http://formula1.com/), and am a supporter of [Arsenal Football Club](https://www.arsenal.com/).
 Yes, it's football, not soccer.

 I love to read, write, cook, and listen to podcasts, not necessarily in that order.

-All views and opinions expressed on this webpage are mine and do not represent the views of the National University of Singapore.
+All views and opinions expressed on this webpage are mine and do not represent the views of any employer, past or present.